oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Ngspice is a mixed-level/mixed-signal circuit simulator.
 Its code is based on three open source software packages: Spice3f5, Cider1b1 and Xspice.

-**URL**
+**More Information**

 https://ngspice.sourceforge.net